 An odd gaming model, where you have to buy physical figures to play as that character in the game.
 Connected to a sensor pad that plugs into your PlayStation.
 It’s as cumbersome as it sounds, but there aren’t a lot of super hero games on next-gen consoles.
 Flying characters like Thor and Iron Man are a good time, though I usually gravitated back towards Cap.

-Okay, I said Borderlands was ridiculous.
-Saints Row is probably even more ludicrous considering you play as the President of the United States.
+Saints Row elects you as President of the United States and the whole thing is just one big gag.
 (That joke used to not write itself.)

 33. Pokémon Yellow (GameBoy Color!)

 Unsure if GameBoy and GameBoy Color needed separation but man those were good times.
 Technology changes the world in many ways, but the 90s and GameBoy’s look absolutely archaic.
 However, like the Nintendo, sometimes simpler is better.